“20. Activities,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Provide emotional support.

-Do not encourage or discourage legal action against the Church, and do not make commitments on behalf of the Church.
+Do not encourage or discourage legal action.
+Do not make commitments on behalf of the Church.

-Gather and preserve witness names and information, accounts of what happened, and photographs.
+Gather and keep names of witnesses, their contact information, accounts of what happened, and photographs.

-An accident, injury, or illness requiring medical attention occurs on Church property or during a Church-sponsored activity.
+An accident or injury occurs on Church property or during a Church activity.

-Damage to private, public, or Church property occurs during a Church-sponsored activity.
+Private, public, or Church property is damaged during a Church activity.

 Legal action is threatened or anticipated.

 If an event results in a serious injury, fatality, or missing person, the stake president, bishop, or member he designates immediately takes one of the following actions: